cmg189/smtp_client/README.md

 ## SMTP Client

-An SMTP email client that utilizes [smtp2go](https://www.smtp2go.com/)
+An SMTP client that utilizes [smtp2go](https://www.smtp2go.com/) as a email relay server

 ## Table of Contents